Eyelid Dermatitis Treatment and Explanation | Eye Love Cares

 - Contacts lens solutions

 Secondly, as with many medical conditions, general hygiene is important in treatment and prevention.
 This applies to not only your eyelids but also your hands.
-If you work in an environment that is dusty, contaminated, or uses other chemical agents, always utilize the appropriate eye protection.
+If you work in an environment that is dusty, contaminated, or uses other chemical agents, always utilize the appropriate eye protection and wash your hands frequently.

 How to Treat Eyelid Dermatitis